patperry/r-utf8/README.md

 ### Validate character data and convert to UTF-8

 Use `as_utf8` to validate input text and convert to UTF-8 encoding.
-The function fails if the input text has the wrong declared encoding:
+The function alerts you if the input text has the wrong declared encoding:

 ```r